 Our research is mainly focused on the neurobiology of language.
-We combine theoretical linguistics, psycholinguistics, psychophysics, and neuropsychological methods with multimodal neuroimaging techniques (fMRI, sMRI, DWI, EEG, TMS) to understand the neural mechanisms underlying normal and pathological language functions and language development.
+We combine theoretical linguistics, psycholinguistics, psychophysics, and neuropsychological methods with multimodal neuroimaging techniques (fMRI, sMRI, DWI, MEG, EEG) to understand the neural mechanisms underlying normal and pathological language functions and language development.

 - Recursive hierarchical syntactic structures: What are the underlying neurocomputational mechanisms?
 Are these mechanisms shared across cognitive domains (language, music, action)?

 - Syntax-semantic interface: What are the neural mechanisms of sentential negation?
 How are grounded conceptual representations modulated by sentential negation?
 How does the spatio-temporal integration of syntactic and semantic information unfold during language processing?

 - Sabrina Beber, PhD student